jedwards94/kuroboros/README.md

 - `-c, --config TEXT`  Configuration file to use (default: `operator.toml`)
 - `-l, --log-level TEXT`  Log level for the app

-`-l, --log-level` will override the `operator.log_level` in your config file.
+The `-l, --log-level` option overrides the `operator.log_level` in your config file.

 ---

 ### Commands

 #### `start`
-Starts the operator, loading the config file and all controllers with their versions.
+Starts the operator, loading the config file and all controllers.

 **Options:**
-  - `--skip-controllers`     Skips all controllers startup
+- `--skip-controllers`     Skip all controllers startup
-  - `--skip-webhook-server`  Skips the webhook server startup
+- `--skip-webhook-server`  Skip the webhook server startup

 **Usage:**
 ```sh